 Trips to archives, visiting historical sites and conducting interviews are all essential to the work of historians.
-The RHS offers a range of grants to enable research postgraduates to conduct this vital research.
+The Royal Historical Society offers a range of grants to enable research postgraduates to conduct this vital research.
 We provide funding to make visits to archives and to conduct other research such as interviews and site-trips both within and outside the UK.
 These small grants, of no more than £750, make an important contribution to primary research and often enable the completion of doctoral theses.

 James Yeoman was awarded funding to visit archives in Spain to research his doctorate on anarchism, education and culture in pre-Civil War Spain.
 He writes: